pelican-plugins/fediverse/README.md

 *Pelican-toot* will search your contents for articles (actually ALL contents except pages) that are not in a `draft` status.

-On its first run it creates a file called `posted_on_Mastodon.txt` in your Pelican root directory.
+On its first run it creates a file called `posted_on_Mastodon.txt` in your Pelican root directory populated with all your article tags.

 Then it tries to post all eligible articles to Mastodon and - if post routine returns no errors - writes article URL in `posted_on_Mastodon.txt`.